onflapp/TextSerPlugins/README.md

 A TextSer plugin is rather simple AppleScript file.
 The plugins are intended to be changed and modified by users.
 For more information see https://onflapp.github.io/TextSerPlugins/.

+## Troubleshooting

+Most of these plugins require _Accessibility_ permissions to function correctly.
+To enable these permissions do the following:

+- open **Security and Privacy** preferences
+- make sure TextSer is enabled in the **Accessibility** section

+If you still have experience problems, try to remove the app and add it again.